Ear candling: Safety and effectiveness

-Treatment is also performed by some naturopaths in Canada, although import and sale are prohibited by Health Canada.
-Jonathan Jarry from the Office for Science and Society says that the Association des naturopathes agréés du Québec (ANAQ) states in its code of ethics that "its members can only use natural health products that conform to the rule of Health Canada".
-Results from an inquiry performed by Jarry showed that out of 50 naturopaths in Quebec, two offered the treatment and five said the consumer should buy the candles and do it himself.
-Only one said that the use of ear candles is unethical.

-Conventional removal of earwax

-The conventional removal of earwax in medicine is done through an apparatus which creates a vacuum with which a doctor can remove excess earwax through suction.
-If the patient has a skin problem or the earwax is too sticky, an oil can be used to solubilise it so that excess earwax can be wiped off without inserting any object into the ear canal such as a cotton swab, which can damage the ear.

 Product regulations

 In Europe, some ear candles bear the CE mark (93/42/EEC), though they are mostly self-issued by the manufacturer.
 This mark indicates that the device is designed and manufactured so as not to compromise the safety of patients, but no independent testing is required as proof.

 While ear candles are widely available in the US, selling or importing them with medical claims is illegal.
-This means that one cannot market ear candles as products that "Diagnose, cure, treat, or prevent any disease".

 In a report, Health Canada states "There is no scientific proof to support claims that ear candling provides medical benefits. ...
 However, there is plenty of proof that ear candling is dangerous".
 It says that while some people claim to be selling the candles "for entertainment purposes only", the Canadian government maintains that there is no reasonable non-medical use, and hence any sale of the devices is illegal in Canada.

-In a paper published by Edzard Ernst in the Journal of Laryngology & Otology, the cost of practicing ear candling according to the recommended frequency of use is estimated.
-As each candles costs US$3.15 (adjusted for inflation), the annual cost of the treatment would amount to US$982.00 (also adjusted for inflation).
-The author calls the continued practice of the treatment "a triumph of ignorance over science... or perhaps a triumph of commercial interests over medical reasoning."